 A gene in dogs known as the Cu locus, sometimes called the Curly Coat Gene, is responsible for determining whether or not a dog can have curly hair.
 Because there is no Cu locus in a Goldendoodle’s genetic makeup, the dog will have straight hair.

 The Cu locus gene almost always originates in the Standard Poodle, which is responsible for the breed’s distinctively curly coat.
 The upshot of this is a curled coat because the Cu locus prohibits keratin from adhering to the structural components.
-If it has keratin in the genetic composition, then the Goldendoodle will have a straight-coat Goldendoodle or flat-coat Goldendoodle.
-The existence of this gene in a dog can be determined by using a DNA test.

 2. F1 Goldendoodle Has A Higher Chance of Being Straight-Haired

 If you want a smooth-coat Goldendoodle, you should opt for a Goldendoodle of the first generation, also known as an F1 Goldendoodle.
 Goldendoodles of the second generation, commonly known as F2 Goldendoodles, also have a significantly increased likelihood of having straight hair than Goldendoodles of earlier generations.
-In order to increase the likelihood of getting a Goldendoodle with straight hair, the generation you choose should have a genetic makeup that is composed of 50% Golden Retriever and 50% Poodle.

 F1 Goldendoodle Has A Higher Chance of Being Straight-Haired